NBA Players

 In 2019, George starred in a movie promo commercial for Terminator: Dark Fate alongside actor Arnold Schwarzenegger and former teammate Kawhi Leonard.

-Paul George’s endorsement income has risen gradually throughout his career, with his signature shoe deal with Nike being the most significant factor.
+Paul George’s endorsement income has gradually increased throughout his career, with his signature shoe deal with Nike as the most significant factor.
 George’s estimated earnings from endorsements were $7 million in 2016, $7.5 million in 2018, and $8.5 million by 2021.
 When his shoe deal with Nike ended in 2023, that figure returned to $7 million and will likely drop further this year.

 Real Estate